 Just how crazy are the residents of Traverse City when it comes to cherries?
 A good benchmark is the legendary National Cherry Festival of Traverse City, Michigan, takes place every July.
 With more than 150 events happening in this charming small city - many with gorgeous views of Lake Michigan - it's a fun, family friendly, and delicious occasion.
 But cherry lovers who can't make a visit in July will still find plenty of sweet treats year round in Traverse City.
 We sure did!
 And we found that the Traverse City hotels and restaurants are just as enamored with cherries as we are.

 The Jolly Pumpkin Restaurant and Brewery.

-Local food is a specialty at the Jolly Pumpkin Restaurant and Brewery, as is creative micro-brews, but I loved the tangy sweet dried cherry salsa on their pulled pork nachos.
+Local food is a specialty at the Jolly Pumpkin Restaurant and Brewery, as is creative micro-brews, and I loved the tangy sweet dried cherry salsa on their pulled pork nachos.
 And I know my nachos!
-They were a great appetizer to share with friends before diving into our main courses (pizza for Ryan, white fish with Brussel sprouts and Israeli couscous for me.)
+They were a great appetizer to share with friends before diving into our main courses (pizza for Ryan, white fish with Brussels sprouts and Israeli couscous for me.)

 2.)
 Doug Murdick's Fudge.